-The Master of Science (MS) in Perfusion Technology program is a full-time, two-year programs designed for those without previous training in perfusion technology.
+The Master of Science (MS) in Cardiovascular Perfusion program is a full-time, two-year program designed for those without previous training in perfusion technology.
 The program combines classroom knowledge, diverse clinical experiences and research in adult and pediatric settings.
-Upon successful completion of the certifi cation exam, graduates of the program are certifi ed as clinical perfusionists (CCP) by the American Board of Cardiovascular Perfusion.
+Upon successful completion of the certification exam, graduates of the program are certified as clinical perfusionists (CCP) by the American Board of Cardiovascular Perfusion.

 Rush University College of Health Science